Salming Speed 3 Review Facts

 Comfort is one of the more popular pieces of feedback that have been received from testers of the Salming Speed 3.
 The cushioning that derives from the RunLite material produces an excellent amount of comfort for the underfoot, so runners can run freely and not worry about feeling pain with each step.
 These sneakers are so light, that you will likely forget that you are wearing sneakers at all.
 The seamless upper is great for runners because it doesn’t have stitching that can cause irritation,

 and can be worn comfortably without socks.
 With that being said, the Salming Speed 3 doesn’t feel completely comfortable until being broken in for several miles.
-Various testers have claimed that the Speed 3 can feel good for short term miles, but will start to cause discomfort in the feet once you try for longer miles.
+Various testers have claimed that the Speed 3 can feel good for short-term miles, but will start to cause discomfort in the feet once you try for longer miles.

 The Salming Speed 3 is very appealing to the eye.
 Salming has generally been known to produce running sneakers with colors that stand out.
 The colors are very bright and loud, so runners who like attention will essentially thrive with the Speed 3.
 The most popular style is the Shock Orange, Neon Yellow, and Navy

 scheme.
-The Speed 3 has “Salming” printed across the midfoot, as well as “no nonsense running” in the heel area.
+The Speed 3 has “Salming” printed across the midfoot, as well as “no-nonsense running” in the heel area.
 The midsole and outsole are very thin, which reinforces the fact that these sneakers are very low to the ground.
 The Swedish flag is proudly stitched on the top of the Speed 3’s tongue, so runners from all over the world will be able to acknowledge where this shoe got its start.

 For a lightweight minimalist sneaker, the Salming Speed 3 has a reasonable amount of durability throughout the whole shoe.
-The outsole is laced with a heavy blown rubber compound on the heel and the forefoot, so that the bottom of the Speed 3 lasts longer.
+The outsole is laced with a heavy blown rubber compound on the heel and the forefoot, so the bottom of the Speed 3 lasts longer.
 This rubber acts as a shield between the midsole and the road, so you can run a high volume of miles and not need to worry about wearing out their shoes.
 You can easily run over 100 miles and show little to no wear on the Salming Speed 3.

 The Salming Speed 3 has average protection.
 The EVA foam in the midsole provides a soft platform for the underfoot to use, keeping the foot comfortable and away from the shock that happens throughout each foot strike.
 The only issue with the midsole is that it is fairly thin, so it barely provides the protection needed to completely shield the underfoot from any pain.
-As far as the upper is concerned, it has a lightweight feeling to it, but isn’t necessarily thin.
+As far as the upper is concerned, it has a lightweight feeling to it but isn’t necessarily thin.
 This is a good thing if you are concerned about protecting your feet from random objects such as a high curb or a tree stump that is in the way of your path.

-The midsole makes the Speed 3 feel firm, but simultaneously responsive.
+The midsole makes the Speed 3 feel firm but simultaneously responsive.
 It may not provide the most energy with each step, but the Salming Speed 3 provides just enough for a fast ride with the perfect amount of force to go on long-mile runs.
 The Speed 3 might feel odd under slow speeds, but will go into high gear when you start to run a bit faster.
 The cushioning under the foot is soft enough that the foot slightly sinks in when it lands on the ground, so it takes a little more effort to get off onto a quick start.

 As a minimalist shoe with a low drop, there isn’t much arch support available.
 Unlike stability shoes, the Salming Speed 3 doesn’t have any extra support that can help overpronators or those with flat feet.
 The thin sole below the underfoot doesn’t support the feet with anything more than some extra cushioning, so runners looking for a support shoe should look elsewhere.

 Runners should be aware of the terrain they are running in when using the Speed 3.
 Since half of the outsole is fairly flat, it makes the most sense to utilize this running sneaker in the road terrain.
 This includes but not limited to: track, light gravel, cement, and road pavement.
-The Salming Speed 3 might be useful in other terrain, but could be more likely to wear down faster in rough environments.
+The Salming Speed 3 might be useful in other terrains, but could be more likely to wear down faster in rough environments.
 This shoe excels best on smooth surfaces, especially the treadmill.
 The foam used in this running sneaker is very soft and gives you an accurate feeling of the ground below you, which is an ideal reason why the Salming Speed 3 isn’t the best footwear to use on trails.

 The original price of the Salming Speed 3 was somewhat expensive, but the current price is a lot more reasonable.
 Originally, the Speed 3 was priced at over $120, and now it is well under $75.
 This low price range will help runners looking for an affordable shoe with enhanced breathability.
 There are no exclusive features that swing the price pendulum one way or the other, but runners who are looking for a breathable shoe at a low price will be excited about the Salming Speed 3.